 - Wheat flour.
 In case you don't follow a gluten-free diet, you can swap the rice flour for the wheat flour one-to-one, preferably wholemeal flour.
 But I would encourage you to use rice flour, it really makes a difference.

 Pro tips and troubleshooting

-If you have some excess liquid built up in the batter at the end of cooking, don't worry, just try not to scoop it when taking the next spoon.
+- If you have some excess liquids built up in the batter at the end of cooking, don't worry, just try not to scoop it when taking the next spoon.

-You can serve them on a platter with the dip on a side.
-Or why not top each fritter with the dip for a large crowd?
+You can also serve them to a large crowd.
+Place them on a platter with the dip on a side.
 Sprinkle some chilli powder and chopped green onion on top.
 Perfect party food!

 How to freeze